-Be it a fall in a store parking lot, tripping on uneven cement on a sidewalk, or falling because of ice in a driveway, sometimes accidents happen.
+Be it falling on asphalt, tripping on the sidewalk, or slipping on ice, sometimes accidents happen.
 However, when an accident occurs on someone else’s property causing you to sustain injuries, you may be able to hold the property owner liable.
-It’s no surprise that premises liability cases can be complicated, but with the guidance of Scranton personal injury attorney Craig Kalinoski, your case can be brought to a successful outcome.
+It’s no surprise that premises liability cases can be complicated.

+But, with the guidance of Scranton’s personal injury attorney, Craig Kalinoski, your case can gain a successful outcome.

 What is Premises Liability?

-Premises liability is a legal concept which occurs in personal injury cases where the injury the victim sustained was a result of an unsafe or defective condition on someone’s property.
+Premises liability occurs in personal injury cases where the injury was sustained as a result of an unsafe or defective condition on someone’s property.

 In Pennsylvania premises liability cases, the victim must prove that the property owner was negligent in the care and maintenance of the property.
 The law relies on “reasonable care” as the condition the responsible party did not meet on their property.

-However, it is not enough that the property owner did not use reasonable care in the upkeep of the property but you must also be able to prove that the property owner knew or should have known that there were unsafe conditions on the property and still failed to remedy the issue.
+However, it’s not enough that the property owner did not properly upkeep their property.
+You must prove that the property owner knew or should have known that the property was unsafe and still failed to remedy the issue.

 Common Types of Premises Liability